clearlinux/clear-config-management/roles/docker/README.md

 docker
 =========

-This role installs docker 1.12 on Ubuntu
+This role installs docker 1.12 on Ubuntu and ClearLinux

 Requirements
 ------------